ome/openmicroscopy/docs/install/VM/README.md

 	The OMERO.VM script will look in these locations for the VDI to kick start the VM building process.

-4. [OPTIONAL] In [setup_omero.sh](setup_omero.sh) you can define whether you wish to build OMERO from source, use the most recent QA build or use the release build by setting the TARGET var.
+4. [OPTIONAL] In [setup_omero.sh](setup_omero.sh) you can define whether you wish to build OMERO from source, use the most recent QA build or use the release build by setting the TARGET variable.
 Valid values for TARGET are QA or SRC or RELEASE.
 Anything else will cause the latest QA build to be used by default.
 The is for latest 4.4 QA builds from the Hudson build process.
-To specify a different build you can adjust the following vars, DL_LOC & DL_ARCHIVE:
+To specify a different build you can adjust the following variables, DL_LOC and DL_ARCHIVE:

-	DL_LOC stores the URL from which to retrieve our build e.g. DL_LOC="http://hudson.openmicroscopy.org.uk/job/OMERO-4.4/lastSuccessfulBuild/artifact/"
+   - DL_LOC stores the URL from which to retrieve our build e.g. DL_LOC="http://hudson.openmicroscopy.org.uk/job/OMERO-4.4/lastSuccessfulBuild/artifact/"

-	DL_ARCHIVE stores the name of the zip archive to retrieve from DL_LOC because the build process could deploy many archives to that location and we must specify the particular one that we want to retrieve e.g. DL_ARCHIVE="OMERO.server-4.3.0-DEV-bfe035dd.zip"
+   - DL_ARCHIVE stores the name of the zip archive to retrieve from DL_LOC because the build process could deploy many archives to that location and we must specify the particular one that we want to retrieve e.g. DL_ARCHIVE="OMERO.server-4.3.0-DEV-bfe035dd.zip"
+>>>>>>> Fix Readme to comply with documentation standards

-	If using a release build then you can also alter the RELEASE_ARCHIVE var to reflect the build of OMERO.server that you want to install.
+	If using a release build then you can also alter the RELEASE_ARCHIVE variable to reflect the build of OMERO.server that you want to install.

 7. Run the VM build script:

 	```